 All the students shall undertake a project under the supervision of a teacher and submit a report.
-The area of the project shall directly relate any one of the elective subject opted by the student in semester VIII.
+The area of the project shall directly relate any one of the elective subjects opted by the student in semester VIII.
 The project shall be carried out in group not exceeding 5 in number.
-The project report shall be submitted in triplicate (typed & bound copy not less
+The project report shall be submitted in triplicate (typed & bound copy not less than 25 pages).
+The internal and external examiner appointed by the University shall evaluate the project at the time of the Practical examinations of other semester(s).
+Students shall be evaluated in groups for four hours (i.e., about half an hour for a group of five students).
+The projects shall be evaluated as per the criteria given below.